Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 Marty rolled her eyes privately, then attacked her breakfast with vigor.
 She had an active night on an empty stomach to recover from.

 Somehow he managed to finish before she did despite having a much larger pile of food to get through, and he went on a supply run to grab coffee as she polished off the meal.
-He’d judged it pretty damn well in fact---when she put her fork down she felt replete, but not stuffed.
+He’d judged it pretty damn well in fact - when she put her fork down she felt replete, but not stuffed.

 “So,” she said as he sat down.